mohankarthik/sdcnd/projects/term2/P5-ModelPredictiveController/README.md

 #define DT              (0.10) /*!< Every 100ms */
 #define NUM_VARS        (6)
 </pre>
+1. I tried a smaller value of DT (0.01 -> 0.03 -> 0.10), but the model quickly became unstable, so 0.10 was the smallest DT that worked (probably because of machine dependance)
+2. I did not see much improvement increase N further(10 -> 15 -> 20).
+So for the sake of optimization, I kept N at 10 which seems to almost match the amount of waypoints that we get as well (visually).
+So I thought that this was a good idea.
+In places where N * dt exceeds the waypoint input, we can see that the MPC outputs are sometimes wrong, which also makes sense, because it's just wildly guessing there.

 ## Constraint Equation
 Used these equations for the model: